Who Contacts First After No Contact — Me or My Ex?

 In real Jyotish case-work the pattern is remarkably consistent.
 The person whose chart enters a Jupiter or Venus activation first — through transit through the 5th, 7th, or 11th house, or through an Antardasha shift to a benefic — is the side that initiates outreach in roughly 70 to 80 percent of cases.
 The benefic activation softens the relational field, lowers the perceived stakes of reaching, and produces a window in which the message simply gets sent.

-This is why the side that appears 'stronger' or 'more over it' during the silence is often the side that eventually reaches first.
+The benefic activation pattern is why the side that appears 'stronger' or 'more over it' during the silence is often the side that eventually reaches first.
 The strength was not internal — it was the chart not yet being in an outreach-producing period.
 Once it enters one, the strength dissolves and the message goes.

 Why reaching during your own difficult period backfires